wxMaxima-developers/wxmaxima/Compiling.md

 Additional information for packagers
 ------------------------------------

-On linux wxMaxima's "make test" target requires a way to connect to a display - which by default doesn't exist on a build server.
+On Linux wxMaxima's "make test" target requires a way to connect to a display - which by default doesn't exist on a build server.
 The following command should succeed even there, though:

     xvfb-run make test